arvidn/libtorrent/trunk/docs/manual.rst

 opened.
 The number of connections is set to a hard minimum of at least two per torrent, so if you set a too low connections limit, and open too many torrents, the limit will not be met.

+``utp_target_delay`` is the target delay for uTP sockets in milliseconds.
+A high value will make uTP connections more aggressive and cause longer queues in the upload bottleneck.
+It cannot be too low, since the noise in the measurements would cause it to send too slow.
+The default is 50 milliseconds.

+``utp_gain_factor`` is the number of bytes the uTP congestion window can increase at the most in one RTT.
+This defaults to 300 bytes.
+If this is set too high, the congestion controller reacts too hard to noise and will not be stable, if it's set too low, it will react slow to congestion and not back off as fast.

+``utp_min_timeout`` is the shortest allowed uTP socket timeout, specified in milliseconds.
+This defaults to 500 milliseconds.
+The timeout depends on the RTT of the connection, but is never smaller than this value.
+A connection times out when every packet in a window is lost, or when a packet is lost twice in a row (i.e. the resent packet is lost as well).

+The shorter the timeout is, the faster the connection will recover from this situation, assuming the RTT is low enough.

+``utp_syn_resends`` is the number of SYN packets that are sent (and timed out) before giving up and closing the socket.

+``utp_num_resends`` is the number of times a packet is sent (and lossed or timed out) before giving up and closing the connection.

+``utp_connect_timeout`` is the number of milliseconds of timeout for the initial SYN packet for uTP connections.
+For each timed out packet (in a row), the timeout is doubled.

+``utp_delayed_ack`` is the number of milliseconds to delay ACKs the most.
+Delaying ACKs significantly helps reducing the amount of protocol overhead in the reverse direction from downloads.
+It defaults to 100 milliseconds.
+If set to 0, delayed ACKs are disabled and every incoming payload packet is ACKed.
+The granularity of this timer is capped by the tick interval (as specified by ``tick_interval``).

+``utp_dynamic_sock_buf`` controls if the uTP socket manager is allowed to increase the socket buffer if a network interface with a large MTU is used (such as loopback or ethernet jumbo frames).
+This defaults to true and might improve uTP throughput.
+For RAM constrained systems, disabling this typically saves around 30kB in user space and probably around 400kB in kernel socket buffers (it adjusts the send and receive buffer size on the kernel socket, both for IPv4 and IPv6).

+The ``mixed_mode_algorithm`` determines how to treat TCP connections when there are uTP connections.
+Since uTP is designed to yield to TCP, there's an inherent problem when using swarms that have both TCP and uTP connections.
+If nothing is done, uTP connections would often be starved out for bandwidth by the TCP connections.
+This mode is ``prefer_tcp``.
+The ``peer_proportional`` mode simply looks at the current throughput and rate limits all TCP connections to their proportional share based on how many of the connections are TCP.
+This works best if uTP connections are not rate limited by the global rate limiter (which they aren't by default).

+``rate_limit_utp`` determines if uTP connections should be throttled by the global rate limiter or not.
+By default they are not, since uTP manages its own rate.

 ``listen_queue_size`` is the value passed in to listen() for the listen socket.
 It is the number of outstanding incoming connections to queue up while we're not